Fiscal Year 2021 Approved Budget

 Fiscal Year 2020 Approved Budget

 On May 1, the Alexandria City Council unanimously adopted a Fiscal Year (FY) 2020 General Fund Operating Budget of $761.5 million, which represents an increase of just 1.75% over the current year.
 The approved budget includes $231.7 million in operating funds for public schools (a 3.5%, or $7.8 million increase over FY 2019 funding), and invests $1.62 billion over 10 years in Alexandria’s Capital Improvement Program.
-FY 2020 begins on July 1, 2019, and ends June 30, 2020.
-The Approved Budget documents will be available no later than June 30, 2019.
+FY 2020 begins on July 1, 2019 and ends June 30, 2020.

-- FY 2020 Proposed Operating Budget & CIP Documents
+- FY 2020 Approved Operating Budget & CIP Documents

-For a brief description and highlights of the proposed budget, please refer to the news release or the Budget in Brief pamphlet.
+For a brief description and highlights of the budget, please refer to this news release, the Budget in Brief pamphlet, and Budget Question #79: Summary of Decisions from the Final Add/Delete Work Session.

 - FY 2020 Budget Calendar